PuffinBlue/josharcher/content/blog/2018-01-15-industrial-society-and-its-future.md

 I think this is true.

+### Para 74

+Kaczynski is veering off course here, seemingly shoe-horning these examples into his stated ideas.
+It just doesn't seem to fit:

+> 74\.
+We suggest that modern man’s obsession with longevity, and with maintaining physical vigor and sexual attractiveness to an advanced age, is a symptom of unfulfillment resulting from deprivation with respect to the power process.
+The “mid-life crisis” also is such a symptom.

+### Para 75

+This paragraph just seems like make believe!
+How can Kaczynski know how early man felt?

+> Again, having successfully raised his children, going through the power process by providing them with the physical necessities, the primitive man feels that his work is done and he is prepared to accept old age (if he survives that long) and death.

+Well clearly not, because it was primitive man that developed into modern man, so he must not have been satisfied and instead desired to produce technology and to advance.

 ### Para 76 - there may be trouble ahead

 Woah there Nelly!
 What constitutes 'their own opportunities'?
 If we're talking about returning to nature as mentioned in paras 47 and 48 then there may be trouble ahead.
 Society will have to be destroyed, not just industrial-technological society, *all* forms of 'big' society.